Zymbit-Docs/docs/content/getting-started/zymkey4/quickstart/index.md

 Login to your host device and follow these steps to install the ZYMKEY4's client software.

 {{% callout notice %}}
 As of March 2023, Raspberry PI OS 32-bit images install the 64-bit kernel along with the 32-bit root filesystem.
 This does not allow our installation script to work.
-In order to properly install on an 32-bit system, edit `/boot/config.txt` and add the follwing line to the bottom of the file, then reboot.
+In order to properly install on an 32-bit system, edit `/boot/config.txt` and add the following line to the bottom of the file, then reboot.

 `arm_64bit=0`